The 2-Page Lease Contract: When Is It Enough? (Updated for 2026)

 Yes — we offer a free lease template for download in Word and PDF.
 Be aware that a generic template isn't tailored to your case.
 If you want a custom contract without cut-and-paste editing, use the AI contract builder instead.

-Ready to create your contract in 5 minutes and start the tenancy today?
+Ready to create your contract in 3 minutes and start the tenancy today?
 Open the LeaseLink AI contract builder — 2-minute questionnaire, tailored contract, secure digital signature, all stored in the cloud.
 And if you'd still rather fill in a template manually, download our free lease template.
+And to know exactly which kind of tenancy you are setting up, read what an unprotected tenancy lease is.

 Or download the free Word + PDF template